 - Review food requirement for each medication, and assess whether the patient adheres to the requirement.

-- Review recent history of gastrointestinal symptoms such as vomiting or diarrhea that may result in short-term malabsorption.
+- Assess if there is a recent history of gastrointestinal symptoms, such as vomiting or diarrhea, that may result in short-term malabsorption.

-- Review concomitant medications and dietary supplements for possible adverse drug-drug interactions (consult Drug Interactions section and tables for common interactions) and make appropriate substitutions for ARV agents and/or concomitant medications, if possible.
+- Review concomitant medications and dietary supplements for possible adverse drug-drug interactions (consult Drug Interactions and Tables 18a-18b for common interactions) and, if possible, make appropriate substitutions for ARV agents and/or concomitant medications.

-Failing an NNRTI plus NRTI regimen.
-Patients failing an NNRTI-based regimen often have viral resistance to the NNRTI, with or without the M184V/I mutation, which confers high-level resistance to lamivudine (3TC) and emtricitabine (FTC).
-Several studies have explored the activity of a pharmacokinetically boosted PI or an INSTI with at least one active NRTI, or of a boosted PI with an INSTI.36,42-44 Two studies found that regimens containing a ritonavir-boosted PI (PI/r) combined with NRTIs were as active as regimens containing the PI/r combined with RAL.43,45 Two studies also demonstrated higher rates of virologic suppression with use of a PI/r plus NRTIs than with a PI/r alone.42,43 Although LPV/r was the PI used in these studies, it is likely that other pharmacokinetically boosted PIs would have similar activities, but this has not been demonstrated in large clinical trials.
+- NNRTI plus NRTI regimen: Patients with virologic failure while on an NNRTI-based regimen often have viral resistance to the NNRTI, with or without the M184V/I mutation, which confers high-level resistance to lamivudine (3TC) and emtricitabine (FTC).
+Several studies have explored the efficacy of a pharmacokinetically boosted PI or an INSTI with at least one active NRTI, or of a boosted PI with an INSTI.36,42-44 Two studies found that regimens containing a ritonavir-boosted PI (PI/r) combined with at least one active NRTI were as active as regimens containing the PI/r combined with RAL.36,43,45 Two studies also demonstrated higher rates of virologic suppression with use of a PI/r plus at least one active NRTI than with a PI/r alone.42,43 Although LPV/r was the PI used in these studies, it is likely that other pharmacokinetically boosted PIs would have similar activities, but this has not been demonstrated in large clinical trials.
 On the basis of these studies, even patients with NRTI resistance can often be treated with a pharmacokinetically boosted PI plus at least one active NRTI or RAL (AIII).
-Although data are limited, the second-generation NNRTI ETR or the other INSTIs (i.e., elvitegravir [EVG] or DTG) combined with a pharmacokinetically boosted PI may also be options in this setting (AIII).
+Although data are limited, the other INSTIs (i.e., EVG or DTG) combined with a pharmacokinetically boosted PI may also be options in this setting (AIII).
 In an interim analysis comparing DTG versus LPV/r, both administered with two NRTIs in patients who experienced virologic failure while receiving a first-line NNRTI regimen, the DTG arm was superior to the LPV/r arm (AIII).
 44 Thus, an INSTI with two NRTIs is also an option after failure of first-line NNRTI-based therapy.
 If only one of the NRTIs is fully active or if adherence is a concern, DTG is preferred over EVG or RAL (AIII).

-Failing a pharmacokinetically boosted PI plus NRTI regimen.
-In this scenario, most patients will have either no resistance or resistance limited to 3TC and FTC.46,47 Failure in this setting is often attributed to poor adherence, drug-drug interactions, or drug-food interactions.
-A systematic review of multiple randomized trials of PI/r first-line failure showed that maintaining the same regimen, presumably with efforts to enhance adherence, is as effective as changing to new regimens with or without drugs from new classes (AII).
-48 If the regimen is well tolerated and there are no concerns regarding drug-drug or drug-food interactions, the regimen can be continued with adherence support and viral monitoring.
-Alternatively, if poor tolerability or interactions may be contributing to virologic failure, the regimen can be modified to include a different pharmacokinetically boosted PI plus either at least one active NRTI (AIII), or an INSTI (BIII).
-The regimen can also be switched to a new non-PI-based regimen that includes more than two fully active agents, such as an INSTI plus two NRTIs (AIII).
+- Pharmacokinetically boosted PI plus NRTI regimen: In this scenario, most patients will have either no resistance or resistance limited to 3TC and FTC.46,47 Failure in this setting is often attributed to poor adherence, drug-drug interactions, or drug-food interactions.
+A systematic review of multiple randomized trials of PI/r first-line failure showed that maintaining the same regimen, with efforts to enhance adherence, is as effective as changing to new regimens with or without drugs from new classes (AII).
+48 If the regimen is well tolerated and there are no concerns regarding drug-drug or drug-food interactions or drug resistance, the regimen can be continued with adherence support and viral monitoring.
+Alternatively, if poor tolerability or drug interactions may be contributing to virologic failure, the regimen can be modified to include a different pharmacokinetically boosted PI plus either at least one active NRTI (AIII), or an INSTI (BIII).
+The regimen can also be switched to a new non-PI-based regimen that includes at least two fully active agents, such as an INSTI plus two NRTIs (AIII).
 As noted above, if only one of the NRTIs is fully active or if adherence is a concern, DTG is preferred over EVG or RAL (AIII).

-Failing an INSTI plus NRTI regimen.
-Virologic failure with a regimen consisting of RAL plus two NRTIs or with EVG/cobicistat/tenofovir disoproxil fumarate/FTC may be associated with emergent resistance to 3TC and FTC and possibly the INSTI.49 Viruses with INSTI resistance often have virus still susceptible to DTG.41 In contrast, in clinical trials, persons who experiencedvirologic failure while receiving DTG plus two NRTI first-line therapy were unlikely to develop phenotypic resistance to DTG.49 There are no clinical trial data to guide therapy for first-line INSTI failures, although one can likely extrapolate from the data for NNRTI failures.
+- INSTI plus NRTI regimen: Virologic failure with a regimen consisting of RAL or EVG plus two NRTIs may be associated with emergent resistance to 3TC/FTC and possibly the INSTI.49 Viruses with EVG or RAL resistance often remain susceptible to DTG.41 In contrast, in clinical trials, persons who experiencedvirologic failure while receiving DTG plus two NRTIs as first-line therapy were unlikely to develop phenotypic resistance to DTG.49 There are no clinical trial data to guide therapy for first-line INSTI failures, although one might extrapolate from the data for NNRTI-based failures.
 Thus, patients with first-line INSTI plus NRTIs failure without INSTI resistance should respond to a pharmacokinetically boosted PI plus two NRTIs (at least one active) (AIII), a pharmacokinetically boosted PI plus an INSTI (BII), or DTG plus two NRTIs (at least one active) (AIII).
-If the virus is found to have resistance to RAL and EVG but remains susceptible to DTG, regimen options include a pharmacokinetically boosted PI plus two NRTIs (at least one active) (AIII), twice-daily DTG plus two active NRTIs (AIII), or twicedaily DTG plus a pharmacokinetically boosted PI.
+If the virus is found to have resistance to RAL and EVG but remains susceptible to DTG, regimen options include a pharmacokinetically boosted PI plus two NRTIs (at least one active) (AIII), twice-daily DTG plus two active NRTIs (AIII), or twicedaily DTG plus a pharmacokinetically boosted PI (AIII).
 If no resistance is identified, the patient should be managed as outlined above in the section on virologic failure without resistance.

 Second-Line Regimen Failure and Beyond

-Drug resistance with treatment options allowing for full virologic suppression.
-Depending on treatment history and drug-resistance data, one can predict whether or not to have a fully active pharmacokinetically boosted PI to include in future regimens.
-For example, those who have no documented PI resistance and previously have never been treated with an unboosted PI are likely to harbor virus that is fully susceptible to ARVs in the PI class.
-In this setting, viral suppression should be achievable using a pharmacokinetically boosted PI combined with either NRTIs or an INSTI—provided the virus is susceptible to the INSTI.
-If a fully susceptible pharmacokinetically boosted PI is not an option, the new regimen should include at least two, and preferably three, fully active agents, if possible.
-Drugs to be included in the regimen should be selected based on the likelihood that they will be active as determined by the patient’s treatment history, past and present drug-resistance testing, and tropism testing if a CCR5 antagonist is being considered.
+- Drug resistance with fully active ART options: Depending on treatment history and drug-resistance data, one can predict whether or not to include a fully active pharmacokinetically boosted PI in future regimens.
+For example, those who have no documented PI resistance and previously have never been treated with an unboosted PI likely harbor virus that is fully susceptible to PIs.
+In this setting, viral suppression should be achievable using a pharmacokinetically boosted PI combined with either two NRTIs or an INSTI—provided the virus is susceptible to these drugs.
+If a fully active pharmacokinetically boosted PI is not an option, the new regimen should include at least two, and preferably three, fully active agents.
+Drugs should be selected based on the likelihood that they will be active, as determined by the patient’s treatment history, past and present drug-resistance testing, and tropism testing if a CCR5 antagonist is being considered.

-- Previously treated patient with suspected drug resistance and in need of care but with limited information (i.e., incomplete or no self-reported history, medical records, or resistance data).
-Every effort should be made to obtain the patient’s medical records and prior drug-resistance testing results;however, this may not always be possible.
+- Previously treated patients with suspected drug resistance who present with limited information (i.e., incomplete or no self-reported history, medical records, or resistance-testing results): Every effort should be made to obtain the patient’s ARV history and prior drug-resistance testing results;however, this may not always be possible.
 One strategy is to restart the most recent ARV regimen and assess drug resistance in 2 to 4 weeks to guide selection of the next regimen.
-Another strategy is to start two or three drugs known to be active on the basis of the patient’s treatment history (e.g., MVC if the patient has no detectable X4 virus and an INSTI if there is no available ARV history, a clinician may consider using agents with high barrier to resistance, such as DTG and/or boosted DRV, as part of the regimen.
+Another strategy is to start two or three drugs predicted to be active on the basis of the patient’s treatment history.
+If there is no available ARV history, a clinician may consider using agents with high barrier to resistance, such as DTG and/or boosted DRV, as part of the regimen.
 HIV RNA and resistance testing should be obtained approximately 2 to 4 weeks after re-initiation of therapy and patients should be closely monitored for virologic responses.

 #1821 - Australian Special Access Scheme for antiretroviral treatments In heavily treatment-experienced patients, where treatment options are limited by drug resistance, toxicities or other issues, enrolment in a clinical trial of a new antiretroviral agent (if available), or use of an agent not yet Therapeutic Goods Administration (TGA) approved for marketing but available through the Special Access Scheme, can be considered.
 Treatments not currently licensed in Australia, or for which an application for reimbursement through the Pharmaceutical Benefits Scheme (PBS) is not currently approved, may be available through access mechanisms such as the Special Access Scheme, or compassionate use programs, or through discussions with relevant pharmaceutical manufacturers.
 In the vast majority of cases an ART that is fully suppressive can be devised.
 Expert input should be sought in these highly experienced patients where suppression cannot be achieved.
 Eligibility criteria for these programs vary for individual agents.
 Information about current access programs may be obtained by contacting the relevant sponsor company and/or manufacturer.

 In heavily treatment-experienced patients, where treatment options are limited by drug resistance, toxicities or other issues, enrolment in a clinical trial of a new antiretroviral agent (if available), or use of an agent not yet Therapeutic Goods Administration (TGA) approved for marketing but available through the Special Access Scheme, can be considered.